openvinotoolkit/openvino/docs/dev/ci/github_actions/docker_images.md

 To optimize the time required to install dependencies in workflows and to make local reproduction of workflow steps easier, we create custom docker images for different types of validation and use them in our workflows.
-The dockerfiles for these images are stored in openvino repository in [`.github/dockerfiles`](./../../../../.github/dockerfiles) folder.
+The dockerfiles for these images are stored in the OpenVINO/`openvino` repository in [`.github/dockerfiles`](./../../../../.github/dockerfiles) folder.
 Examples of custom dockerfiles:

 * [`.github/dockerfiles/ov_build`](./../../../../.github/dockerfiles/ov_build) - contains environment setup for